Line lasing in a two-dimensional lattice of orbital photonic resonators: Orbital Lieb lattice

 \end{widetext} We have used the $s$ orbital energy in the small pillars as the reference energy, and the basis $\{|\psi_{l,m}^{\text{J},\mu}\rangle\}$ of lattice sites that host a single orbital \( \mu = s \) for the J~=~A and C pillars and a pair of orbitals \( \mu \in \{p_x, p_y\} \) for the J~=~B pillars, with $l,m$ labeling the unit-cell positions and $t_{sp}$ the nearest-neighbor hopping amplitude.
 The diagonalization of the Hamiltonian in momentum space displays four different bands that cross at the center of the Brillouin zone, see Fig.~\ref{fig2}(a).
 Each band is flat along one quasimomentum direction and dispersive along the perpendicular one.

-The origin of this intriguing configuration is the directional coupling of the $p_x$ and $p_y$ modes of the large micropillars, displayed in Fig.~\ref{fig1}(b).
+The origin of this intriguing band structure is the directional coupling of the $p_x$ and $p_y$ modes of the large micropillars, displayed in Fig.~\ref{fig1}(b).
 At B sites, the $p_y$ orbitals only couple to the $s$ modes of the A sites in the vertical direction, while the $p_x$ orbitals couple only to the C sites in the horizontal direction.
 Therefore, the eigenmodes of this lattice are independent one-dimensional line modes along the vertical and horizontal lines of the lattice.
-The one-dimensional nature of the modes results in a band dispersion that is flat along one quasimomentum direction, which corresponds to the direction in real space perpendicular to the considered line.
-Along the other direction, the bands follow the typical dispersion of a one-dimensional lattice.
-Earlier works in Lieb lattices of micropillars have shown that, both in the $s$ bands and $p$ bands, flat bands emerge due to the formation of compact localized states, which are highly localized over a few sites only, and dominate the lasing physics~\cite{Klembt2017,Whittaker2018}.
-The crucial novelty here, is that by mixing $s$ and $p$ orbitals, the line eigenmodes are well separated from other localized modes, which is key in observing line lasing.
+The one-dimensional nature of the modes results in a band dispersion that is flat along one quasimomentum direction (corresponding to the direction in real space perpendicular to the considered line).
+Along the other quasimomentum direction, the bands follow the typical cosine-like dispersion of a one-dimensional lattice.

+The mechanism for the appearance of the line modes is the directional coupling through the $p_x$ and $p_y$ modes of the B sites.
+This is very different to the interference mechanism at the origin of compact localized states in a standard Lieb lattice~\cite{Klembt2017, Whittaker2018,harder_exciton-polaritons_2020, scafirimuto_tunable_2021,alyatkin_quantum_2021, lovett_flat-band_2025}.
+The compact localized states involve a minimum of four sites in a square geometry and give rise to a two-dimensional flat band.
+Earlier works in Lieb lattices of micropillars have shown that, both in the $s$ bands and $p$ bands, lasing is dominated by compact localized states highly localized over a few sites only, in a square pattern and emitting at the mid energy of these bands~\cite{Klembt2017,Whittaker2018}.
+The crucial novelty in our work is that by mixing $s$ and $p$ orbitals, all the eigenmodes are line modes, which enable the observation of line lasing.

 Figure~\ref{fig2}(b) displays the measured low-power photoluminescence of a $sp$ Lieb lattice in momentum space as a function of $k_x$ for $k_y=-\pi/a$ .
 A large Gaussian spot at a wavelength of 820nm is used for excitation.
 Emission from several bands is evidenced.
 The lowest energy one, fully flat, corresponds to the emission from the $s$ modes localized at each of the large B micropillars.
 This is confirmed in Fig.~\ref{fig2}(c), which displays the real space photoluminescence at the energy of the $s$ modes in a Lieb lattice with $4 \times 4$ unit cells.
 The two-dimensional real-space images are obtained using standard spectral tomography which spatially and spectrally resolves the photoluminescence of the lattice~\cite{Nardin2009c, Klembt2017, Whittaker2018}.
 Well separated above the $s$ modes, the $sp$ set of bands is visible with flat bands at the bottom and top of the set for this specific measurement at $k_y=-\pi/a$.
 A fit of the eigenvalues of Eq.~\ref{eq:H_sp} to the measured $sp$ bands in Fig.~\ref{fig2}(b) -- see dashed line -- results in a value of $t_{sp}$ = 0.42meV.
 The real-space emission at the energy of the top of the band is shown in Fig.~\ref{fig2}(d), revealing its mixed $s$ and $p$ orbital structure.
 At even higher energy, other orbital bands are observed in Fig.~\ref{fig2}(b).